entando/entando-docs/vuepress/docs/next/docs/reference/deployment-structure.md

 #### Customization
 For users familiar with versions prior to Entando 6, there will be cases where the _entando-core_ is customized.
 In most cases, these customizations will be delivered via a WAR overlay in the instance project.
-Using WAR overlay is a functional approach for users already familiar with the process but it is highly recommended to extend the platform using microservices for new projects.
+Using a WAR overlay is a functional approach for users already familiar with the process, but it is highly recommended to extend the platform using microservices for new projects.

 ### entando-cms